nf-core/configs/docs/ifb_core.md

 # nf-core/configs: IFB core Configuration

-All nf-core pipelines have been successfully configured for use on the IFB core at the insert institution here.
+All nf-core pipelines have been successfully configured for use on the cluster of the IFB (Institut Francais de Bioinformatique).

 To use, run the pipeline with `-profile ifb_core`.
 This will download and launch the [`ifb_core.config`](../conf/ifb_core.config) which has been pre-configured with a setup suitable for the IFB core cluster.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.